-Vinod Kumar Pillai is an independent scholar with interest in literary fiction, development studies and popular science.
-He regularly reviews books for Rising Asia Journal.
-He is a consultant trainer for over eight years, training employees in the banking and financial services sector.
-He delivers training, designs and develops training content and contributes as a domain expert in developing content for e-learning and bank manuals.
-He graduated in Agricultural Sciences, and worked for over thirty years in banking, specializing in industrial credit, training, behavioral science and counseling.
-Besides literary fiction, development studies, popular science and training, he also devotes time to Cinema, Jyotish, podcasting and stock photography.
-He is an occasional cook and lives in Hyderabad, India with his wife and son.
+Vinod Kumar Pillai is an independent scholar with an interest in literary fiction, development studies, popular science and short-story writing.
+He has published book reviews in the Rising Asia Journal (www.rajraf.org) on topics related to the literatures and politics of Southeast Asia, and is a reader for the Bengal Club Book Club.
+He holds a graduate degree in Agricultural Sciences, and worked for over thirty years in banking, specializing in behavioural science and counseling.
+Besides literary fiction, development studies, popular science and training, he also devotes time to podcasting and stock photography.